-A reef tank crankcase has many benefits.
-It helps to know the benefits to understand why you need a catcher.
+It helps to know the many benefits of a sump to understand why you need a catcher.

-Contamination in the tank accumulates in the water.
-A container slows down that problem and increases the total water volume.
-The container also skims over the water surface, giving you clear water.
+Contamination in the tank can accumulate in the water.
+Having a container increases the total water volume and slows down that problem.
+The container also skims over the water surface, giving your tank clear water.

-Sinks also work well for lowering the water temperature by up to two degrees Fahrenheit.
-This can help your reefs thrive and grow.
+Sinks can also lower the water temperature by up to two degrees Fahrenheit, providing an environment for your reefs to thrive and grow.

 Most aquariums require additives to help the water.
 You can pour the additives directly into the receptacle.
 This allows the chemicals and RO / DI water to be mixed well before entering the tank.

 We’ve put together a list of the 10 Best Sumps For Your Reef Tank below, to help make the best informed decision for your tank.

 The Pro Clear Aquatic Systems Reef Sump is available in four sizes: 100, 200, 300 and 400 gallons.
 It is designed to work well in salt water systems.
 It is easy to use and inexpensive to maintain.